valdirsjr/valdirsjr.github.io/_posts/2018-03-31-hearthstone-ubuntu.md

 description: "HearthStone on Ubuntu"
 keywords: "blizzard, ubuntu, hearthstone, install"
 ---
-## HearthStone on Ubuntu

 ![Hearthstone](https://valdirsjr.github.io/assets/images/hearthstone.jpg)

 Blizzard's [HearthStone](https://playhearthstone.com/) is probably the most successful computer card game ever made.
-But, like others games from Blizzard, this one also not run (native) on Linux.
+Like others games from Blizzard, this one also not run (native) on Linux.
 But it's possible play HearthStone on Linux (in my case, a laptop + Ubuntu 16.04), in a little bit tricky way, with Wine:

 ### Wine